-Measure your waist: Insulin resistance can cause apple-shaped obesity, so the larger your waist circumference, the more likely you are to have insulin resistance.
-As a woman, your risk starts when your waist circumference is greater than 32 inches (80 cm).
+Measure your waist: Insulin resistance causes a high waist-to-hip ratio, so the larger your waist circumference, the more likely you will have insulin resistance.
+As a woman, your risk starts at a waist circumference of greater than 32 inches (80 cm).

 Tip: You don’t have to be overweight to have insulin resistance.
 You can have a normal BMI and still have elevated insulin.

 How to reverse insulin resistance

 High-dose fructose can induce fatty liver and insulin resistance.
 The simplest way to reverse insulin resistance is to 1) stop having fruit juice or other sweet drinks and 2) cut back on dessert or dessert-like foods.
 That means no sweetened yogurt, no granola bars, no date balls, no agave, or other “natural sugar” healthy desserts.

 Magnesium deficiency is a significant contributor to insulin resistance.
 Fortunately, taking magnesium has been found to improve insulin resistance.

 Magnesium has many nice side benefits including regulating the HPA (adrenal) axis, improving sleep, supporting progesterone, curbing sugar cravings, and reducing inflammation.
 Read 8 ways magnesium rescues hormones.
 It combines well with taurine, an amino acid that improves insulin sensitivity.